 POGO provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, or genetics.
 We welcome all interested and qualified individuals to apply.

-Please email your cover letter, resume, a brief (1-2 page) writing sample, and college or university transcript (unofficial is fine) to email@example.com with “Communications Internship” in the subject line.
+Please email your cover letter, resume, a brief (1-2 page) writing sample, and college or university transcript (unofficial is fine) to firstname.lastname@example.org with “Communications Internship” in the subject line.
+Deadline to apply is Wednesday, November 1.